AdnanHodzic/auto-cpufreq/README.md

 quiet splash initcall_blacklist=amd_pstate_init amd_pstate.enable=0
 ```

-Once you have made the necessary changes to the cmdline file, you can update it by running `sudo reinstall-kernels`.
+Once you have made the necessary changes to the `cmdline` file, you can update it by running `sudo reinstall-kernels`.

 ### AUR

-* The command ```sudo auto-cpufreq --install``` produces error [#471](https://github.com/AdnanHodzic/auto-cpufreq/issues/471) please don't use it.
+* For AUR installs, the command `sudo auto-cpufreq --install` produces an error ([#471](https://github.com/AdnanHodzic/auto-cpufreq/issues/471)), so don't use that command.
-    * This script is supposed to automate the process of enabling auto-cpufreq.service so you need to manually open terminal and type
+    * The auto-cpufreq-installer script automates the enabling of auto-cpufreq.service, but since the AUR install process doesn't use that script, you need to open a terminal and run `sudo systemctl enable --now auto-cpufreq.service` to enable and start the service.
-    ~~~
-    sudo systemctl enable --now auto-cpufreq.service
-    ~~~
-    for the service to work.
-* Power Profiles Daemon is [automatically disabled by auto-cpufreq-installer](https://github.com/AdnanHodzic/auto-cpufreq#1-power_helperpy-script-snap-package-install-only) due to it's conflict with auto-cpufreq.service.
-However this doesn't happen with AUR package and will lead to problems (i.e: [#463](https://github.com/AdnanHodzic/auto-cpufreq/issues/463)) if not masked manually.
+* The GNOME Power Profiles daemon is [automatically disabled by auto-cpufreq-installer](https://github.com/AdnanHodzic/auto-cpufreq#1-power_helperpy-script-snap-package-install-only) due to it's conflict with auto-cpufreq.service.
+However, this doesn't happen with AUR installs, which can lead to problems (e.g., [#463](https://github.com/AdnanHodzic/auto-cpufreq/issues/463)) if not masked manually.
-    * So open your terminal and type
-    ~~~
-    sudo systemctl mask power-profiles-daemon.service
-    ~~~
-    Following this command ```enable``` the auto-cpufreq.service if you haven't already.
+    * Open a terminal and run `sudo systemctl mask power-profiles-daemon.service` (then `enable` and `start` the auto-cpufreq.service if you haven't already).

 ## Discussion: